I offer professional advice and knowledge about all things hair dye. Discover the terminology, chemistry, and processes behind dyeing hair.

 When selecting a protein treatment, choose a good quality salon brand, because this will ensure it contains the strongest formulation and will actually repair your hair.
 Many salons that offer protein treatments will also sell the treatment product to take home, or you can purchase from a beauty supply store where you have the chance to browse through a couple of different brands.

-The Redken CAT treatment is one of the most effective protein treatments available and is a surefire product to take home and try.
-Joico's K-Pac Reconstructer is an effective alternative and also works to deep condition the hair.
+Redken's Extreme CAT treatment is one of the most effective protein treatments available and is a surefire product to take home and try.
+Joico's K-Pac Reconstructor is an effective alternative and also works to deep condition the hair.
 If you use a product like Redken CAT that is a liquid spray, this is a pure protein treatment and it is stronger but doesn't feature added deep conditioner.
 For hair that is prone to dryness or that has just been bleached, you will still need to use conditioner after using the Redken treatment.

-Protein treatments should be applied after shampooing your hair and before you condition.
+Protein treatments should be applied after shampooing your hair and before you condition by leaving the product for up to 5 minutes and then rinsing.
 You can use them once every few days for heavily damaged hair, and gradually decrease usage as your hair becomes stronger and healthier.

 - How to use hair smoothing serums